qazifabiahoq/SentiScope/README.md

 Perfect for roles in: Machine Learning Engineering, NLP Engineering, Data Science, Full-Stack Development with AI focus, and Product Development for AI applications.

-## Running Locally

-The application requires Python 3.11+ and pip for dependency management.
-Dependencies install via pip install -r requirements.txt with first run downloading the DistilBERT model automatically from Hugging Face Hub.
-The application runs through streamlit run app.py and becomes accessible at localhost:8501.
-Internet connection required only for initial model download then works offline.

-## Deployment

-The application deploys seamlessly to Streamlit Cloud with one-click deployment.
-Simply connect GitHub repository, select main branch, specify app.py as entry point, and Streamlit Cloud handles dependencies and model downloading automatically.
-No environment variables or secrets required for basic functionality.
-Cold start takes approximately 30 seconds for model loading then subsequent requests are instant.

 ## Technical Architecture

 ```